There is something liberating about traveling. Maybe it’s the pressure and release of the whole experience.

 I try to travel light, but what always gets me are the books.
 I left the house twice before running back to grab a modern print of the commentary on Masorah written by the Baal HaTurim back in the 1300s.
 Although it’s heavy and a bit cumbersome, I felt like I couldn’t go on my journey without it.
 At least I had the self control to take just one of the five volumes from my shelf!

 The release of time comes when you reach your seat on the plane and hunker down for the flight.
 I always love to sit by the window so I can watch the ascent.
 Today’s was especially magical.
-That California sun warmed my face as we sped up along the runway, and as the wind caught our wings and lifted us heavenward I laughed and cried tears of joy and anticipation.
+That summer sun warmed my face as we sped up along the runway, and as the wind caught our wings and lifted us heavenward I laughed and cried tears of joy and anticipation.
 The freedom of flight does that to me.

 Darkness fell fast.
 The best sunsets are seen from up above the clouds.

-Galaxies of NYC
+Galaxies of cities

 Swam into view